Ergonomic Chairs

 Mesh vs foam seat

-Mesh seats breathe better and don’t compress over years of use.
-High-density foam seats can feel more substantial initially but degrade faster.
+Mesh breathes and resists compression over years of use.
+High-density foam feels more substantial at first but degrades faster.
 Both work — the trade-off is real.

 The Honest Price Guidance